 13. Enjoy an outdoor concert

-From June-October San Luis Obispo County is rife with the sounds of live music outdoors.
-Bring your lawn chair or simply grab a blanket and find a spot to groove to the sounds of local and big named musicians playing everywhere from downtown city parks and plaza's, the Mid State Fairgrounds, Vina Robles Amphitheatre and wineries all over the county.
+Year-round San Luis Obispo County is rife with the sounds of live music outdoors.
+Bring your lawn chair or simply grab a blanket and find a spot to groove to the sounds of local and big named musicians playing everywhere from downtown city parks and plaza's, wineries, breweries and farmers markets all over the county.
 Many of the community concert series' venues allow you to bring that new bottle of wine you just purchased and a picnic so you can truly feel like a local.

 14. Blow a bubble in Bubblegum Alley